svenboertjens/cmsgpack/README.md

 ## Introduction

-`cmsgpack` is a [MessagePack](https://msgpack.org/) serializer for Python.
-For those who are unfamiliar with those terms, serialization means converting Python objects to bytes here.
-The format used for preserving the data is MessagePack.
+`cmsgpack` is a serializer for Python.
+It supports and uses the [MessagePack](https://msgpack.org/) format, as the name may have given away already.

 But why use `cmsgpack`, and not an existing solution like `msgpack`, or even an optimized solution like `msgspec` or `ormsgpack`?
 While these options are already great, `cmsgpack` aims to be even better by offering a **development-friendly API** with many useful features, **extremely fast serialization**, and **optimized memory usage**.

-`cmsgpack` uses smart caching and adaptive allocation strategies to reduce allocations where possible, which is beneficial for performance, but also for long-running processes to slow down the fragmentation of memory.
+`cmsgpack` uses smart caching techniques and adaptive allocation to reduce the number of memory allocations, which is beneficial for not only performance, but also for memory fragmentation, which can make performance suffer in the long run.

-For performance benchmarks, see the [benchmark script](benchmarks/benchmark.py), which shows a serialization speed comparison between `cmsgpack`, `ormsgpack`, and `msgspec`.
+For performance benchmarks, see the [benchmark script](benchmarks/benchmark.py) for a benchmark comparison between `cmsgpack`, `ormsgpack`, and `msgspec`.

 ## Installation